-In June 2020, The Company completed the initial purchase order and initial contract for its major customer.
-The Customer paid all balances for previously invoiced work, finished product and work in progress sold to it by the Company and determined a subsequent purchase order would not be required given current economic conditions.
+In June 2020, the Company completed the initial purchase order and initial contract for its major customer.
+The Customer paid all amounts owing for previously invoiced work, finished product and work in progress.
+The Customer determined a subsequent purchase order would not be required given current economic conditions.